Walk 56: Thrapston Town Centre: The Star Spangled Banner

 This building was originally The George Inn & was converted into the Corn Exchange in 1850

-Heading back to where we left the car there’s a couple more of Thrapston’s plentiful watering holes…
+17. Continue to the traffic lights passing a couple more of Thrapston’s plentiful watering holes…

 The King’s Arms…